cannikin/cameronjs/README.md

     cameronjs create my_first_app

 After a minute or so you'll have your app's basic shell.
 You'll also see some post-install instructions to get your app up and running in your browser.
-Change directories into your app then run the `develop` command to start a web server and automatically open your browser:
+Change directories into your app then run the `dev` command to start a web server and automatically open your browser:

     cd my_first_app
     cameronjs dev